Samuel Lewis Galindo

-Samuel Lewis Galindo (born June 4, 1927 in Panama City, Panama) is a businessman, politician and author of essays and articles about current political, economic and social development of Panama.
+Samuel Lewis Galindo (June 4, 1927 – May 26, 2024) was a Panamanian businessman, politician and author of essays and articles about the political, economic and social development of Panama.
 His published books include 900 Days: Collapse of a Dictatorship and The Strings of the Puppets: Internal Workings of a Political Campaign.
 In 1994, he was presidential candidate of the Republic of Panama for the Solidaridad Party, of which he was a founding member.

 Biography

-Galindo is the son of Samuel Lewis Arango (1901-1972) and Raquel Galindo de Lewis.
+Lewis Galindo was the son of Samuel Lewis Arango (1901–1972) and Raquel Galindo de Lewis.
 He attended primary and secondary school at Colegio La Salle in Panama City, and briefly studied at Soule College in the United States.

-He has participated in several business associations, such as the Panamanian Association of Business Executives (APEDE), the Chamber of Commerce, Industries and Agriculture of Panama (CCIAP), and the Union of Industrialists of Panama.
+Lewis Galindo participated in several business associations, such as the Panamanian Association of Business Executives (APEDE), the Chamber of Commerce, Industries and Agriculture of Panama (CCIAP), and the Union of Industrialists of Panama.
 He also participated in several national councils and commissions, including the National Economic Council and the National Investment Council.

-He has received various awards including the Order of Vasco Núñez de Balboa, Ecuador Order of Merit, and the Chamber of Commerce, Industries and Agriculture of Panama - Presidential Distinction.
+Lewis Galindo received various awards including the Order of Vasco Núñez de Balboa, Ecuador Order of Merit, and the Chamber of Commerce, Industries and Agriculture of Panama - Presidential Distinction.
 He was named Executive of the Year by the Panamanian Association of Business Executives in 2006.

-He is married to Itza Morgan Lewis, with whom he had 7 children: Samuel (who died at an early age), Enrique, Mario, Adriana, Roberto, Ricardo and Itza Maria.
+Lewis Galindo was married to Itza Morgan Lewis, with whom he had 7 children: Samuel (who died at an early age), Enrique, Mario, Adriana, Roberto, Ricardo and Itza Maria.

 On August 23, 2017, the Latin University of Panama conferred the title of Doctor Honoris Causa.

+Lewis Galindo died on May 26, 2024, at the age of 96, nine days before his 97th birthday.